elastic/ecs/rfcs/text/0000-multiple-users.md

 * `user.changes.*`

 Notice that in these new additions, the user fields are now being nested as a different name.
-The purpose is to hint at their role, when used in these locations.
+The purpose is to hint at their role when used in these locations.

 It's also important to point out that the reuses of `user` inside other field sets are not meant to inherit these new subsections inside the user field set.